helios2003/Fuego/README.md

 - Change the directory into ``frontend`` and run ``npm install``.
 - Run ``npm run dev`` to start the frontend.

+## Deployment
+- Login to the deployment using the following crendentials:  <br /> Username fuego@gmail.com <br />
+    password 111111.

 ## Features to be Added
 - Adding images and videos to the blogs.
 - Adding tags to the blogs.